diennea/bookkeeper-visual-manager/README.md

 #### Deploy BKVM on Kubernetes using Helm

-You can use the sample [Helm Chart](kubernetes/README.md) to bootstrap BVKM on k8s.
+You can use the sample [Helm Chart](kubernetes/README.md) to bootstrap BKVM on k8s.

 #### Deploy the war application using Maven Jetty Plugin
 ~~~~